DoiBoi/startGGSeeder/README.md

 Currently in heavy development.

-To collaborators, I'm wokring on processing startgg's return data, an example of how it would looks like is in items.json
+To collaborators, I'm working on processing start.gg's return data, an example of how it would looks like is in items.json